j0shlam/simulations/ou_et_al_2021/README.md

 Step 8.
 Generate Index File as no protein are present for thermal coupling groups

- 8.`gmx make_ndx -f atp_solv_ions2.gro` generate a non-atp group, where as index.ndx file has a [non atp] group to be used to couple in NVT,NPT and MD runs.
+ 8.`gmx make_ndx -f atp_solv_ions2.gro` generate a non-atp group, where as index.ndx file has a [non ATP] group to be used to couple in NVT, NPT and MD runs.

 Step 9-X = energy minimization and equilibration